 The IRS then allows the taxpayer 90 days to take one of the following actions:

 - File an original tax return;

 - File a Consent to Assessment and Collection (agreeing to the IRS calculations); or

 - Explain why the taxpayer does not have an obligation to file a tax return for the year being assessed.

-There are technical details involved in an SFR situation that most taxpayers are not aware of, and owing the IRS can be complicated.
+There are technical details involved in a Substitute for Return situation that most taxpayers are not aware of, and owing the IRS can be complicated.
 It may even result in the loss of the taxpayer’s passport.

 On Dec.
 3, 2015, the FAST Act (Fixing America’s Surface Transportation) was signed into law.
 The FAST Act approved Section 7345 of the Internal Revenue Code, also known as “Revocation or Denial of Passport in Case of Certain Tax Delinquencies.”
 It includes tax provisions that most taxpayers are not aware of: